telerik/kendo-draggable/README.md

 draggable.bindTo(document.getElementById("my-element"));
 ```

-The draggable may be re-bound to another element - the event handlers will be automatically unbound from the previous one.
+The Draggable may be re-bound to another element&mdash;the event handlers will be automatically unbound from the previous one.

 ```javascript
 draggable.bindTo(document.getElementById("another-element"));
 ```

-Since the draggable object persists a reference to the currently bound element, it should be destroyed when/if the corresponding element is removed from the document.
+Since the `draggable` object persists a reference to the currently bound element, it should be destroyed when/if the corresponding element is removed from the document.

 ```javascript
 draggable.destroy();